angeliquerivera/React-101/notes/react-intro.md

 - Parent elements contain all the child subelements
 - Parent elements can be existing HTML tags OR you can add a fragment
 - Fragments let you wrap child subelements without add a node to the DOM

+#### What is the DOM?

+- `DOM` stands for "Document Object Model"
+- Programming interface for web documents
+- Data representation of the objects that make up the contents of the web document
+  - DOM represents a web document as nodes and objects

 #### Virtual DOM